The God Who Is There by Francis Schaeffer was first published in 1968 and revised in 1982, two years before the author’s death.

 Francis Schaeffer’s strength lay in his ability to communicate ideas in both the spoken and the written word.
 He understood cultural trends and how they developed, and although he was an intellectual and a philosopher, he communicated clearly and compassionately.
 He had a strong pastoral approach which is evident even in the illustrations and general tone he used in this book.

-Ravi Zacharias, a well-known Christian apologist, said of him that, ‘Virtually every social, moral or philosophical struggle that we face today was either addressed or envisioned by him.’
+It has been said of Francis Schaeffer that, ‘Virtually every social, moral or philosophical struggle that we face today was either addressed or envisioned by him.’

 Schaeffer believed that we need to understand the culture so that we can speak the truth of historic Christianity in our times and that the gap or chasm between the generations has come about because there’s been a change in the concept of truth.
 These ideas permeate all the books I’ve read by him.